umputun/secrets/README.md

 1. Adjust your local `docker-compose.yml` with:
     - TZ - your local time zone
     - SIGN_KEY - something long and random
-    - MAX_EXPIRE - maximum expiration period in secs, default 86400 (24h)
+    - MAX_EXPIRE - maximum lifetime period, default 24h
-    - PIN_SIZE - default 5
+    - PIN_SIZE - size (in characters) of the pin, default 5
-    - PIN_ATTEMPTS - default 3
+    - PIN_ATTEMPTS - maximum number of failed attempts to enter pin, default 3
 1. Setup SSL:
-    - The system can make valid certificates for you automatically.
+    - The system can make valid certificates for you automatically with integrated [nginx-le](https://github.com/umputun/nginx-le).
 Just set:
         - LETSENCRYPT=true
         - LE_EMAIL=name@example.com
         - LE_FQDN=www.example.com
-    - In case you have your own certificates, copy them to `etc/ssl` and define:
+    - In case you have your own certificates, copy them to `etc/ssl` and set:
         - SSL_CERT - SSL certificate (file name, not path)
         - SSL_KEY - SSL key (file name, not path)
 1. Run the system with `docker-compose up -d`.
 This will download a prepared image from docker hub and start all components.